PriteshJoshi/Flask_and_MongoDB_on_k8s/README.md

 # Flask_and_Mongo_k8s
-Miniproject to demonstarate the deployment of flask API and mongoDB database on Kubernetes
+Miniproject for the deployment of flask API and mongoDB database on Kubernetes.